 Gorges are principally developed because of the course of water or lava.
 The flanks of gorges are also created of sandstone and granite.
 Some gorges have limestone structures that have formed complex cave formations in the gorges.

 Canyons are created by extended times and persistent depletion from an elevation level.
-The cliffs are created as these hard rocks are immune to weathering or any type of erosion.
+The cliffs are made as these hard rocks are immune to weathering or erosion.

 Comparison Table